shubham526/CIKM-2022-EAL/README.md

 ## Acknowledgement
 This material is based upon work supported by the Dissertation Year Fellowship awarded to Shubham Chatterjee by the University of New Hampshire, Durham, USA.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the University of New Hampshire.

 ## Cite
 ```